Fork me on GitHub

 Teleport

-Use Teleport's SAML Provider to authenticate with Grafana (Preview)
+Use Teleport's SAML Provider to authenticate with Grafana

-Grafana is an open-source observability platform.
+Grafana is an open source observability platform.
 Their enterprise version supports SAML authentication.
 This guide will help you configure Teleport as a SAML provider, and Grafana to accept the identities it provides.

 Note that Teleport can act as an identity provider to any SAML-compatible service, not just those running behind the Teleport App Service.